majuzi123/HMAutoDroidbot/README.md

 :boom: Support both Android and HarmonyOS devices.
 Use the flag `-is_harmonyos` to specify the target system.

-:boom: Source code improvment.
+:boom: Source code improvement.
 Easier to read and debug.
 Added typing to the source code and colorized the log.
 Use `-debug` flag to print the debug level log to the terminal!

 :boom: Use `-log` flag to get the hilog from the device.
 Check it in the report directory!

-## Future Develop plan
-:negative_squared_cross_mark: Better layout dump.
-Currently HMDroidbot uses hdc cmd to dump hierachy, which is inefficient and has highly hindered the testing effect.
-In the near future, we will try to make full use of the HarmonyOS sdk to accelerate this progress.
-Please keep an eye on our project.

-:negative_squared_cross_mark: We're doing static analysis among harmonyOS apps.
-Some harmonyOS-specific criteria like page-cov will be added into this project.

-:negative_squared_cross_mark: HDC cmd is not allowed to reset the text.
-The sending text action is not implemented and will be supported soon.

 ## Prerequisite